 It is no wonder that a huge percentage of the working population is fascinated by online jobs.
 A home-based venture makes an attractive option because of its flexibility and cost-effectiveness.
-Also, as the Philippines is considered a great avenue for outsourcing, the demand is always high for workers.
+Also, as , the demand is always high for workers.

 A fast-growing industry over cyberspace is virtual assistance.
 It is somewhat a “jack-of-all-trades” type of job that basically involves administrative, bookkeeping and/or creative skills.
 For some, it makes a great second-income-generating activity.

 Virtual assistants can also work for multiple people, each of whom is requiring a particular set of skills.
 One may ask to polish a slideshow presentation for a project proposal.
 The other might ask to take phone calls while the employer is in a meeting.